 - Beam Spam: Much like Destroyer, it fires off lasers like a machine gun.

 - Bilingual Bonus: Its name means "Star God" in Latin.

 - Flunky Boss: Like Destroyer, it will spam Astral Probes as it loses HP.

 - Heavily Armored Mook: Astrum Deus has abnormally high Defense, greatly lowering the damage output of any weapon that hits him.
-Unlike the Devourer of Gods and Storm Weaver, however, he is still vulnerable to piercing weapons.
+However, he is still vulnerable to piercing weapons.

 - Recurring Boss: Is essentially a harder version of the Destroyer.
 At least, until Devourer of Gods comes along...

 - Segmented Serpent: Like the other Worm bosses.

 - Turns Red: The more worms you take down, the faster the worm with the orbiting probes will churn out Astral Mines.

 - Wolfpack Boss: You have to fight 10 of them at once.

 A giant space slime, like a much harder King Slime.
 Meant to be fought before Golem but after Plantera.
 Killing him spawns an Astral Meteor, but you need to kill Astrum Deus in order to mine it.

 - Beam Spam: Its only attack besides contact damage is to fire radial bursts of laser beams.
 In Death Mode, it can churn out an additional barrage of aimed lasers at a very fast pace.

 - Flunky Boss: As it loses health, it will spawn Astral Slimes in huge quantities.